Store Hours

 Seed starters, full of nutrients in convenient pellets or pots, work for new and experienced gardeners.
 You don't have to use these starters if you're planting in soil, but you may want to.
 Starting seeds in peat pots works best for delicately rooted plants like carrots and beets, as well as flowers that require an acidic pH.
 Some people prefer coir starters instead, as they have a neutral pH.
 Check what type of soil your plants need to help narrow it down, and chat with a garden center associate if you need more info.

 It's time to start thinking of spring.
-We're here to help you prepare for sprouts poking up, warmer temperatures, and fragrant breezes.
-Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring flowers when the frosts are through and the ground thaws.
-You might even want to directly sow seeds into the earth.
+Sweep the gazebo and clean out the shed to prepare for sprouts poking up, fragrant breezes, and warmer temperatures.
+Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
+You might even want to sow seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Garden Center in St George?

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Be sure to read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will even out as time passes.
+If you start plants later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

 Utilize greenhouses to grow herbs and vegetables.
-Native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like squash, cucumbers, tomatoes, and peppers.
+Native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
+Other beloved garden vegetables love the heat, like cucumbers, squash, tomatoes, and peppers.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-Compatible spring flower seeds, whether they're annuals or perennials, can also often get an indoor start.
+Compatible spring flower seeds, whether they're perennials or annuals, can also often get an indoor start.

 Start Seeds Indoors